kmhofmann/selene/docs/building.md

 If you want to build shared libraries instead, add `-DBUILD_SHARED_LIBS=ON` to the `cmake` command.

-### Installation
+### Usage/Installation

-The easiest option is to use the library as a submodule within your project.
+* The easiest option is to use the library as a submodule within your project.
   No actual installation is needed then, and Selene will be built from source together with your project.
   Integrating the library into own CMake projects can be as easy as:

       add_subdirectory(selene)  # assuming the library is cloned as submodule in a directory named 'selene'
       # ...
       target_link_libraries(<target_name> selene::selene)

-Advantages of this approach are greatly decreased risk of inconsistent dependencies (in case you upgrade libraries), and IDEs more easily picking up the Selene source code.
+  Advantages of this approach are greatly decreased risk of inconsistent dependencies (in case you upgrade libraries), and IDEs more easily picking up the Selene source code (as opposed to, say, just the installed headers).
   This can be particularly useful when developing on Selene itself.

-Alternatively, you can install Selene (e.g. using `make install`) and then declare as dependency in a CMake project as follows:
+* Alternatively, you can install Selene (e.g. using `make install`) and then declare as dependency in a CMake project as follows:

       find_package(selene)
       # ...
       target_link_libraries(<target_name> selene::selene)

   To provide a custom installation location, add `-DCMAKE_INSTALL_PREFIX=<your_custom_location>` to the CMake invocation;
   the default is an intrusive, system-wide `/usr/local` on UNIX-like systems.

 The CMake invocation also adds a reference to the build tree location to the user-level CMake cache.
 This means that the `find_package()` call can also work without installation, and will find then find the build tree